oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 (D) If successful, the authorization server returns the authorization grant to the resource server.

-(E) The resource server uses received authorization grant to perform an asseration at the authorization server of Domain B.
+(E) The resource server uses received authorization grant to perform an assertion at the authorization server of Domain B.

 (F) Authorization server of Domain A uses claims of authorization grant to identify the user and its access.
 If access is granted an access token is returned.